 Monetary payout: Choose if the payout of vacation should be based on an average of 12, 13 or 52 weeks, or set a fixed rate.
 Select Do not use if this does not apply to your region.

-Step 3 of 3 - Customize leave account details
+Step 3 of 3 - Customise leave account details

 Employee types, Departments, and Employee groups: These options make it possible to limit which employees can use the specific vacation account you are creating.
 For example, if you only wish to use vacation in a specific department, you can limit access with this option.